 Chapter 2 helps students understand people's buying, or demand, decisions.

 Principles of Economics is available with SaplingPlus, our integrated online learning system that features effective tools for each step of the learning path: pre-class, in-class, and post-class.
 Embedded with the eBook, SaplingPlus is the ultimate resource for extending your students' knowlege and understanding.

 Interactive Decision Points activities:

-Our unique Decision Points digital features move students step-by-step through decision-making scenarios and offer feedback on how economic principles did (or did not) play into their choices.
+The unique Decision Points activities with Principles of Economics by Stevenson and Wolfers moves students step-by-step through eaily-relatable decision-making scenarios, offering feedback on how economic principles did (or did not) play into their choices.
+Have a go!